kwarrick/kwarrick.github.io/content/posts/ssh-config.md

 tags: ["ssh"]
 ---

-OpenSSH allows you to add configuration directives to <span class="mono">~/.ssh/config</span> with aliases for long hostnames or IP addresses:
+OpenSSH allows you to add configuration directives to `~/.ssh/config` with aliases for long hostnames or IP addresses:

 ```bash
 cat << EOF >> ~/.ssh/config